dmychel/dmychel/README.md

 **`Web Developer, Dedicated Leaner`**

-I'm a self taught web developer with a burning passion to learn and create.
-All of my coding projects are built form the ground up, from coding and UI designing to everything in between.
+I am a self-taught web developer fueled by an unwavering passion for continuous learning and creative innovation.
+Every coding project I undertake is meticulously crafted from the ground up, encompassing everything from coding and UI design to every intricate detail in between.

 ### Languages and Tools